-Burkitt leukemia, characterized by a peculiar morphology and immunophenotype, as well by rearrangements involving the c-mvc gene, can be considered as a therapeutic success in hematology.
-In fact, the prognosis of patients with a diagnosis of Burkitt leukemia (L3 in the old FAB classification) has largely improved with the use of short-term, dose-intensive treatment programs.
+Burkitt leukemia, characterized by a peculiar morphology and immunophenotype, as well by rearrangements involving the c-MYC gene, can be considered as a therapeutic success in hematology.
+In fact, the prognosis of patients with a diagnosis of Burkitt leukemia (L3 in the old FAB classification) has largely improved with the use of shortterm, dose-intensive treatment programs.
 CR rates now exceed 80%, with 2-year DFS rates of 60% to 80%.
-Relapses, when they occur, are usually observed within the first year of remission.
-Intensive early prophylactic intrathecal therapy, together with high doses of cytarabine and methotrexate, reduces the CNS relapse rate.
-The addition of rituximab to chemotherapy has further improved the cure rates of this subgroup^(28, 29).
+Relapses, when present, are usually observed within the first year of remission.
+Intensive early prophylactic intrathecal therapy, together with high dose cytarabine and methotrexate, reduce the rates of CNS relapse.
+The addition of rituximab to chemotherapy has further improved the cure rates of Burkitt leukemia(32,33).